 When you are ready to be evaluated (checked-off) for a competency, you should let the technologist that you are working with know that you want to do that.
-Only technologists that are approved Clinical Instructors may enter competencies in Trajecsys.
-Only the technologist who observed the entire exam may enter the competency in Trajecsys.
+Only technologists that are approved Clinical Instructors and who directly observed the entire exam may enter competencies in Trajecsys.